anveetpal01/HoshoOnlyMembers/README.md

 ### Setup
-0. **Configure database connection** put your mysql user and password then create database
+0. **Configure database connection** put your mysql user and password in appsettings.json
+then create database
 CREATE DATABASE OnlyMemberDb;

 1. **Clone the repository**